-Medical coding specialists rely on their knowledge of medical terminology, diseases and medications to assign a diagnostic or procedural code to each entry in a patient’s record.
-To choose the most appropriate codes, these specialists review the patient’s history and test results, and at times, talk to the patient’s doctor to uncover missing information.
+Medical coding specialists rely on their knowledge of anatomy, medical terminology, health conditions, and medications to assign diagnostic and procedural codes for each patient encounter.
+They must review a patient’s medical record and will, at times, talk to the patient’s healthcare provider or research payor policies to uncover missing information.

 - Physician offices and group practices

 - Skilled nursing and other long-term care facilities

 - Dental offices

 Some medical coders work outside of the clinical setting at insurance companies, independent billing and coding services, consulting firms, public health organizations, and government agencies.

 Most medical coding specialists work full time in a business office environment, spending a majority of their time abstracting clinical data from patient charts.
 They use a variety of resources to code correctly for services, supplies, and diagnoses, including the International Classification of Diseases (ICD) and Current Procedural Terminology (CPT) codebooks; coding software; websites, such as InnerBody; and medical providers and colleagues.